tytydraco/yessleep/out/Haunted_Smash_Bros_Melee.md

 &#x200B;

-"Yeah, it'd be really cool if I could get my hands on one when it comes out."
+"Yeah, it'd be really cool if I could get one the day it comes out."

 &#x200B;